 Messages sent to a JCU email address will be automatically scanned and filtered.
 Detected viruses will be removed, quarantined or placed in your junk folder for you to review.
 It is important to periodically check your Junk folder to avoid missing a real message mistakenly marked as spam.

 DO NOT reply to spam emails or forward them to friends and colleagues.

 To report spam that is originating from within JCU, send all relevant details (including full message headers) to firstname.lastname@example.org, along with a short explanation, and your report will be investigated.

 The simplest way to include all information is to forward the email as an attachment.

 Known viruses and dangerous file types are often stripped from email, both those originating from within JCU and send from external systems.
 Communication platforms such as Teams and OneDrive are designed for sharing files and are preferred.
 If you do need to send or receive files via email and are having issues then the main IT Help Desk can help.

 Regard anything that meets the following criteria with particular suspicion:

-If they come from someone you don't know, who has no legitimate reason to send them to you.
+Be cautious of email from someone you don't know, who has no legitimate reason to send you an email.

-If the attachment has a filename extension that indicates a program file.
+Which have a filename extension that indicates it is a program file.

 In all the above instances, it is recommended that you check with the sender that they knowingly sent the mail/attachment in question.